GiuliaPaggi/MiniDT_online_monitor/README.md

 ## General Information
 Using spare material from the original CMS DT chambers, eight smaller size SLs, called MiniDTs were built at INFN Legnaro National Laboratory in Padova.
 Using two of these MiniDTs we aim to install a cosmic rays telescope and test its efficiency and resolution.
-The MiniDTs are operated with the same high volatge and gas mixture condition used in CMS.
+The MiniDTs are operated with the same high voltage and gas mixture condition used in CMS.
 The signals on the front end are read using two boards: an On-detector Board for Drift Tube (OBDT) version 1 for the time to digital conversion, and a Xilinx Virtex-7 FPGA VC707 that provides the simulated LHC clock and can be used to implement the slow control.
 The telescope will be completed with three scintillator planes, instrumented with photomultipliers to read out the signals.
-These are going to be located at the top, at the bottom, and in between the two MiniDTs to provide an independent signal, using the coincidence of two or more planes.
+These will be located at the top, at the bottom, and in between the two MiniDTs to provide an independent signal, using the coincidence of two or more planes.
 This signal will be used to identify muons crossing the telescope in the offline analysis of the data from the miniDTs, which have a trigger-less data acquisition system.
 This project aims to develop an online monitor that can allow for a check of the data acquisition process, controlling the data quality and the detector status.
 The focus is on the occupancy of each channel and the time difference between the scintillator and the MiniDTs front-end signals.
 The first allows identifying during the data taking dead or particularly noisy channels.
 The latter is related to the linearity of the MiniDT's space-time response, which depends on the electrons' drift velocity in the chamber.